 Holdrege is a somewhat small city located in the state of Nebraska.
 With a population of 5,515 people and two constituent neighborhoods, Holdrege is the 32nd largest community in Nebraska.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holdrege is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Holdrege is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Holdrege who work in office and administrative support (14.22%), sales jobs (8.56%), and management occupations (6.45%).
+Overall, Holdrege is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Holdrege who work in office and administrative support (7.79%), sales jobs (7.79%), and management occupations (7.54%).

-Holdrege is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Holdrege doesn't have a public transportation system that people use for their commute.

-The overall education level of Holdrege is somewhat higher than in the average US city of 21.84%: 25.50% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Holdrege who are college-educated is somewhat higher than the average US community of 21.84%: 25.61% of adults in Holdrege have at least a bachelor's degree.

-The per capita income in Holdrege in 2010 was $26,382, which is upper middle income relative to Nebraska and the nation.
-This equates to an annual income of $105,528 for a family of four.
+The per capita income in Holdrege in 2018 was $29,381, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $117,524 for a family of four.
 However, Holdrege contains both very wealthy and poor people as well.

 The people who call Holdrege home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holdrege residents report their race to be White, followed by Native American.
-Important ancestries of people in Holdrege include Swedish, Irish, English, and Dutch.
+Important ancestries of people in Holdrege include German, Swedish, Irish, English, and Czech.

 The most common language spoken in Holdrege is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Italian.